geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 **Geohot** [[00:22:40](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1360)]
 You should never be checking has originated from, right?
 Like has originated from is going to be a source for bugs, right?
-What properties do you want the shape tracker to have independent of where it came from?
+What properties do you want the ShapeTracker to have independent of where it came from?

 **Qazalin** [[00:22:58](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1378)]
-It's a valid shape tracker on a piece of memory of size 10.
+It's a valid ShapeTracker on a piece of memory of size 10.

 **Geohot** [[00:23:05](https://www.youtube.com/watch?v=Ha4yFviaLps&t=1385)]
 You want to check the underlying size of the memory?